AJGreaves/portrait-artist/testing.md

     1. Reduce and expand width of window to verify that the small print text behaves and centres the way expected, and that it looks good on all device widths.

 5. Call to action button:
-    1. Repeat verification steps done for call to action button on home page.
+    1. Repeat verification steps done for call to action button on Home page.

 6. Footer:
     1. Footer code is identical on all html pages.
 Testing already completed.

+### How to Order Page:

+1. Navigation bar:
+    1. Navbar code is identical on all html pages.
+Testing already completed.

+2. Hero image:
+    1. Repeat verification steps done for hero image on About page.

+3. Steps to Order Section:
+    1. Reduce and expand width of window to verify that the steps display the way expected, and that they look good on all device widths.

 ## Further testing: